mendix/docs/howto7/integration/use-a-client-certificate.md

 1. Open your app in the Modele and go to **Project** > **Settings**.
 2. Click **Edit** to open the **Edit Configuration** dialog box, and select the **Custom** tab.
 3. Add two custom settings to specify the paths to the certificates (ClientCertificates) and matching passwords (ClientCertificatePasswords).
-Also add a third setting (WebServiceClientCertificates) to specify which webservice should use which certificate if you use more than one certificate in your app.
+Also, add a third setting (WebServiceClientCertificates) to specify which web service should use which certificate if you use more than one certificate in your app.

     Name | Value | Notes
     --- | --- | ---